wundergraph/wundergraph/docs-website/src/pages/docs/features/authorization-role-based-access-control-rbac.md

 ```

 Read more on how to configure authorization,
-how to implement the postAuthentication hook to assign roles,
+how to implement the mutatingPostAuthentication hook to assign roles,
 or how to use the `@rbac` directive in the reference.